-The break-up of the estate started in 1887, on the death of George Carew Gibson.
-The break-up was continued by W.V Felton in 1917.
+The break-up of the estate started in 1887, on the death of George Carew Gibson and was continued by W.V Felton in 1917.
 Much of the land forming the bulk of the estate has been developed, a great deal of it for residential purposes.
 Some of the land is farmed.
 The house and its surrounding parkland remained in private hands until soon after the end of World War 2 when it was purchased by commercial sand extraction companies.
 The house was soon demolished with only some stables and outbuildings initially retained for the use as offices and stores.

 The map shows the approximate locations and extents of the quarry and ex-quarry sites on either side of the Hampers Lane relevant to the formation of Sandgate Country Park.
 Each area, and its current status in relation to the concept of the Country Park, is described below.

+This area is owned by CEMEX.
 There are two parts to the Sandgate Quarry site – the working quarry area and the area in the north where quarrying work has already finished.

 Washington Sand Pit – 17 acres approximately

-This site, previously owned by Hanson, is now owned by Britaniacrest Recycling Ltd. This site currently has planning consent, granted 1st May 2015, for the continuation of mineral extraction for a two year period and the importation of inert material over a five year period only, to enable the restoration of mineral working at Washington Sandpit for the long term benefit of the Sandgate Country Park (recorded by HDC as DC/13/2460).
-A path along the northern boundary of this pit from Hampers Lane connecting to a path running along the northern edge of the Sandgate Quarry would provide an off-road path from Water Lane to Hampers Lane that avoids encroaching on the privacy of residents of Badgers Holt.
+This site, previously owned by Hanson, is now owned by Britaniacrest Recycling Ltd. This site has planning consent, granted 1st May 2015 (recorded by HDC as DC/13/2460), for the continuation of mineral extraction for a two year period and the importation of inert material over a five year period only, to enable the restoration of mineral working at Washington Sandpit for the long term benefit of the Sandgate Country Park.
+This planning permission was varied in 2018 (recorded by HDC as NC/18/004 and by WSCC as WSCC/009/18 /SR) to allow sand extraction until 31 December 2019 and required the importation of material by road to cease and the restoration of the land to be completed by 1st May 2020.

 David Wilson Homes (DWH / Millford Grange)

-Old RMC Quarry – 11 acres approximately.
+Old RMC Quarry – 11 acres approximately